akka/akka/docs/src/main/paradox/scala/http/client-side/client-https-support.md

 It is highly discouraged to disable any of the security features of TLS, however do acknowledge that workarounds may sometimes be needed.

-Before disabling any of the features one should consider if they may be solvable *within* the TLS world, for example by [trusting a certificate](http://typesafehub.github.io/ssl-config/WSQuickStart.html), or [configuring the trusted cipher suites](http://typesafehub.github.io/ssl-config/CipherSuites.html) etc.
+Before disabling any of the features one should consider if they may be solvable *within* the TLS world, for example by [trusting a certificate](https://typesafehub.github.io/ssl-config/WSQuickStart.html), or [configuring the trusted cipher suites](https://typesafehub.github.io/ssl-config/CipherSuites.html).
+There's also a very important section in the ssl-config docs titled [LooseSSL - Please read this before turning anything off!](https://typesafehub.github.io/ssl-config/LooseSSL.html#please-read-this-before-turning-anything-off).

 If disabling features is indeed desired, we recommend doing so for *specific connections*, instead of globally configuring it via `application.conf`.